2025–26 Al-Shorta SC season

-The 2025–26 season is Al-Shorta's 52nd season in the Iraq Stars League, having featured in all 51 previous editions of the competition.
-Al-Shorta are participating in the Iraq Stars League, as defending champions, and the Iraq FA Cup.
-Al-Shorta are also competing in the AFC Champions League Elite, the premier club tournament in Asia.
+The 2025–26 season was Al-Shorta's 52nd season in the Iraq Stars League, having featured in all 51 previous editions of the competition.
+Al-Shorta participated in the Iraq Stars League, as defending champions, and the AFC Champions League Elite, the premier club tournament in Asia.

 Al-Shorta were initially scheduled to begin their season with the Iraqi Super Cup, but the competition was cancelled.
+The Iraq FA Cup was also cancelled at the round of 16 stage.
+On 4 January, Al-Shorta opened the new Al-Shorta Stadium with a 1–0 win over Zakho in the Iraq Stars League.

+Al-Shorta finished as the league runners-up behind rivals Al-Quwa Al-Jawiya, which was the first time they had not won the league title since the 2020–21 season after four successive title wins.
+In the AFC Champions League Elite, Al-Shorta missed out on a place in the knockout stage, despite picking up a 3–2 victory against Al-Duhail in their last match.

 Player statistics

 Numbers in parentheses denote appearances as substitute.